prashanthbilla/FlywaySchemaExampleSpringboot/README.md

 5) As each migration is applied, the metadata table is updated accordingly.

 ## Conclusion :
-In this tutorial, we learned how Flyway works and how we can use this framework to remodel our application database reliably
+In this example, we learned how Flyway works and how we can use this framework to remodel our application database reliably